zzzprojects/learn-orm/tutorials/visual-studio-code/intellisense.md

  - **off:** Tab completion is disabled.
 It is the default value.
  - **on:** Tab completion is enabled for all suggestions and repeated invocations insert the next best suggestion.
- - **onlySnippets:** Tab completion only inserts static snippets which prefix match the current line prefix.
+ - **onlySnippets:** Tab completion only inserts static snippets that prefix match the current line prefix.